Where does your $1 to March of Dimes go?

-We all want our charitable dollars to help the needy (in this case, moms and babies) and although most people understand that charities have to spend money to make money and that non-profits need to compensate employees well to retain them, we don’t want our dollars used to pay big salaries and support a lot of overhead.
+We all want our charitable dollars to help the needy (in this case, moms and babies) and although most people understand that charities have to spend money to make money and that non-profits need to compensate employees well to retain them, we don’t want our dollars used to pay big salaries, pay for first class travel, and support a lot of overhead.
 To know where dollars are coming from and where these dollars are spent, it is necessary to read the organization’s IRS Form 990, which ran 92 pages in length in 2014.
 Since most people don’t have the time to analyze and decipher the financial data reported on the 990 by the March of Dimes, a summary follows:

 - In 2014, the March of Dimes received $196 million in revenue, with the majority ($187 million) from contributions, fundraising events, and grants (the other $9 million came from investment income, program services and other sources).

 - March of Dimes used Infocision Management Group (IMG) for fundraising telemarketing.
 IMG raised $7.4 million and were compensated $3.1 million (42 cents of ever dollar raised), netting March of Dimes $4.3 million (58 cents of every dollar).
 The organization also used Advanced Business Technology for telemarketing.
 They raised $654,000 and were compensated $188,000 (29 cents of every dollar raised) netting March of Dimes $466,000 (71 cents of every dollar).